PhillipUg/github-scraper/README.md

   following: xxxxxx
   ----------------------------------
 ```
 Then you will be prompted to enter a category name to see a full list of its contents.
 For instance enter `repositories` or `stars` to get a list of those scrapped categories.
-This will continue until you break out of the application using `CTRL+C`
+This will continue until you exit the program by typing `q` in the terminal and pressing Enter.

 ### Built With
 This project was built using these technologies.